ahlisbon/CJKmaterialProcessing/README.md

 Tutorial mode pops up windows to tell you what to do next and what hotkeys to push in order to start the process.

 ## -- 🕗 Wait longer for Websites to Load
-IF you are using a slower connection speed, you can increase the time the script will wait to load.
-The default is 1, which equals 3 seconds.
+- If your internet connection is slow, you can increase the time the script will wait for a webpage to to load.
+- The default is 1, which equals 3 seconds.
 2 and 3 are multipliers, so the script will wait 6 or 9 seconds respectively.

 # 🔥 Hotkeys to Activate Macro
 Several keyboard keys are repurposed to start and stop the macro, referred to as "Hotkeys."
+- F1 through F12 and the numpad keys are repuprosed for quick and easy use of the macro.
+  - On the numpad, the minu key, plus key and enter key are repurposed.
-F1 through F12 and the numpad keys are repuprosed for quick and easy use of the macro.
-It is *highly* recommended that you use a keyboard with a numpad as it is much each easier to use.
-In case you do not have a keyboard with a numpad, the function keys will suffice.
+- It is *highly* recommended that you use a keyboard with a numpad as it is much each easier to use.
+- In case you do not have a keyboard with a numpad, the function keys will suffice.

 ## -- ⌨ Essential Hotkeys
 - **ctrl + backslash (above the enter key)**